 Leane has tried every diet under the sun and can't remember not being on some sort of diet over the last 20 years.
 But it was the CSIRO Total Wellbeing Diet that changed her eating habits for good and helped her lose 15 kg*.

 *In 6 months.
 Individual results may vary.

-It was Leane’s husband that suggested she tried the Total Wellbeing Diet.
-After doing the Diet Types survey Leane found out she is what we refer to as a Thinker.
+It was Leane’s husband that suggested she tried the CSIRO Total Wellbeing Diet.
+After doing the Diet Types quiz, Leane found out she is what we refer to as a Battler.

 Which Diet Type are you?
 Find out now - it only takes 5 minutes.

 "My body has gone through big changes with pregnancy and will never quite look the same.
 I’m now okay with that because who has the ‘perfect’ body anyway?
 Having a good self-esteem and positive body image is so much more important," Leane says.

 "I woke up one day at the start of the New Year and thought to myself, 'I’m 41 years old and I’m so bloody exhausted.
 There’s got to be more to my life’," she says.